andikpbw/youtube-tag-generator/content/pages/index.md

       - title: Optimize for SEO
         subtitle: ''
         text: >
-          et higher rankings on YouTube search results with our SEO-friendly suggestions.
+          Get higher rankings on YouTube search results with our SEO-friendly suggestions.
 From titles and descriptions to tags, we provide actionable insights to help you optimize every aspect of your videos for maximum visibility.